 THE FIVEPOINT GATEWAY

-Over 1 million square feet of office space planned.
-Thousands of employees accommodated.
+Over 1 million square feet of office space.
+Thousands of employees.
 And one very short commute, if you live in the Great Park Neighborhoods.
 This is where that whole work/life balance thing starts.
-What will you do with all that time not spent in traffic?
+What could you do with all that time not spent in traffic?